kavishdevar/aln/README.md

 ## Android

-Currently, there's a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238) that prevents the app from working `(upvote the issue - click the '+1 I am impacted' in the top right corner of the IssueTracker)`.
+Currently, there's a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238) that prevents the app from working `(upvote the issue - click the '+1' icon on the top right corner of IssueTracker)`.
 This repository provides a workaround for the bug, specifically tested on Android 14 and Android 15 (stock versions).

-This workaround requires root access to implement and it might not work on other android OEM skins.
+**This workaround requires root access** to implement and it might not work on other android OEM skins.
 Try at your own risk!!

 ### Workaround